 In between that experience and coming to Four Winds * Westward Ho, Paul earned a Master’s Degree in Environmental Education from the University of Minnesota Duluth, and worked for a wilderness therapy program in Northern Idaho.

 Paul came to Four Winds in the winter of 2004 as Camp’s Assistant Director.
 The Four Winds community and its commitment to children impressed him.
 Five years later Camp’s Board of Trustees asked him to step in as the Director.
 Paul believes that leadership is about service, and he takes the responsibility of caretaking the traditions of Four Winds seriously.
 Affectionately known as “Redbeard” during the summer, Paul considers himself a Four Winds lifer.
-Paul and his wife Linda live year round in Ruth Brown’s home, Hilltop, with Emma and Elizabeth, their daughters, and Dublin, their dog.
+Paul and his wife Linda live year round in Ruth Brown’s home, Hilltop, with Emma and Elizabeth, their daughters, and Piper, their dog.
 They feel privileged to call Four Winds Camp home.

 Paul is actively involved on the local and national level with the American Camp Association, the Camp Owners and Directors Association, and the Western Association of Independent Camps.
 He currently serves on the Board of the Camp Owners and Directors Association.